URL Handles and Collection SEO

 to

-Good URLs mention a keyword
+Good URLs do mention a keyword

 It’s worth mentioning a keyword in the collection URL (e.g., /collections/red-trucks/).
 It helps with SEO and helps your visitors understand what a URL is about.